pthu/sahd/docs/words/kli.md

 ## Notes

-Many thanks are due to Benjamin Bogerd (Veenendaal), especially for his analysis of the renderings in the Targumim.
+Many thanks are due to Benjamin Bogerd (Protestant Theological University, Utrecht), especially for his analysis of the renderings in the Targumim.

 [^1]: Ms A inserts Sir 27:5-6 after 6:22 (A IIr 23-25; cf. Beentjes 1997:3-4, 28).
 [^2]: Ms CD-A of the Damascus Document, discovered in the Cairo Genizah, is dated to the 10th century <span style="text-transform:uppercase;">ce</span>.
 4Q270/4QD<small><sup>e</sup></small>, 4Q271/4QD<small><sup>f</sup></small>, and other fragmentary manuscripts prove  that the composition was known in Qumran and predates the first century <span style="text-transform:uppercase;">bce</span>.
 For the reliability of CD-A's text, see DJD XVIII, 6-7.
 Some of the fragments from Qumran show damaged lines in whose missing parts a form of <span dir="rtl">כלי</span> can be reconstructed on the basis of CD-A or other fragments from Qumran.
 See the following endnotes.